akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

 For such tasks a common solution is usually based on creating some *decorator* on the framework feature, e.g. the <code>Stopwatch</code>.
 While a logger is just being injected in that *decorator*.

 There are a couple of problems this approach has.
-The first is how to control if the *decorator* method is allowed to be executed on the specific environment, the second, if yes - should it be logged the same way as on other environments or differently.
+The first is how to control if the *decorator* method is allowed to be executed on the specific environment, the second, if yes - should it log the data in the same way as on other environments or differently.

 The main question to decide is where to put the *if-else* logic so it were flexible and the code out of the *decorator* should not have changed.

 In the example below the *decorator* does not log anything.
-Besides, the *if-else* logic allowing to execute the measurement is also moved out.
+Besides, the *if-else* logic is also moved out.
 <pre><code class="language-cs">public class MetricsWatcher : IDisposable
 {
     private readonly Type _caller;